vaznoe/LoginUserApp/README.md

 LoginUserApp is an iOS application designed to manage user authentication and authorization.
 It provides a simple interface for users to register, log in, and manage their profiles.
 This application is written in Swift and uses modern iOS development practices to ensure security and performance.

 ## Features
-- User registration
-- User login
+- User login App
-- Password encryption
-- Session management
-- Profile management
+- UI Tests

 ## Requirements
 - Xcode 12.0 or later